GuillaumeDua/CppShelf/docs/details/indexes/ag_index.md

 - Compile-time evaluation is limited.
 - By-default behaviors injections, using STL extension/customization point (e.g injecting in the `std` namespace definitions for `get`/`tuple_element`/`tuple_size(_v)` won't work).
 - Aggregate types with more fields than their size are currently not supported.
+- Ill-formed aggregate types using union-fields are not supported

 ## (Internal details) Where's the magic ?